 What This Means for Founders

-If you are investing in AI:
+If you're investing in AI: